github/developer.github.com/content/v3/orgs/teams.md

 ## Delete team

-In order to delete a team, the authenticated user must be an owner of the org that the team is associated with.
+In order to delete a team, the authenticated user must be an owner of the org that the team is associated with, or a maintainer of the team.

     DELETE /teams/:id